factcast/factcast/factcast-site/documentation-docsy/content/en/Setup/gRPC Client/grpc-resilience.md

 the network connection fails.
 Now simply retrying would mean to receive those 5 facts again, which is not only wasteful, but also hard to handle, as you'd need to skip those rather than process them a second time.
 Here the FactCast gRPC client keeps track of the facts successfully processed and resubscribes to the ones missing.
-In this example, it'll try to subscribe to the same factstream but starting after the fith fact.
+In this example, it'll try to subscribe to the same factstream but starting after the fifth fact.

 Resilience is supposed to "just work" and let you deal with just the non-transient errors.
 This is why it is enabled by default with sane defaults.